How the Constitution teaches students to disagree civilly

 By all accounts, political polarization is growing in the United States, having seeped into schools during the pandemic over what steps were needed — or not — to protect children from COVID-19 and now spreading to issues including Critical Race Theory and gender identity.
 A survey by the RAND Corporation found that nearly 75% of school leaders around the country worry that political polarization disrupts their ability to teach.

-That isn’t generally the case at Grand Valley High School — especially not in Kim Barben’s Advanced Placement United States Government class.
+That isn’t generally the case at Great Valley High School — especially not in Kim Barben’s Advanced Placement United States Government class.

 With support from the National Constitution Center and its Interactive Constitution initiative, Barben and hundreds of other teachers across the country have the opportunity to demonstrate to students that not everything need be political.
 They learn how to disagree without being disagreeable.